romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a security administrator setting up GitHub Enterprise Cloud for your organization, you're configuring user access through managed user accounts.
+Q: As a security administrator setting up GitHub Enterprise Cloud for your organization, you're configuring user access through managed user accounts.
 What is required for a user to authenticate with these accounts?
 <details><summary>Show the answer</summary><p>

 - **Users must authenticate on the enterprise's IdP to access resources on GitHub.com**